lazarljubenovic/type-guards/README.md

   age: tg.isNumber,
 })

-// we purposly mark it as "any" to immitate API response or user's input
+// we purposely mark it as "any" to imitate API response or user's input
 // (anything generated at runtime which we cannot give a static type to) const john: any = { name: 'John', age: 21 }

 if (isUser(john)) {
-  john.name // typesafe, this is a string jogn.age // typesafe, this is a number john.years // error
+  john.name // typesafe, this is a string john.age // typesafe, this is a number john.years // error
 }
 ```